quantumlib/Stim/glue/sample/README.md

 # How to Use: Linux Command Line

-This example assumes you are using a linux command line in a python virtualenv with `simmer` installed.
+This example assumes you are using a linux command line in a python virtualenv with `sinter` installed.

 ## pick circuits